Everest View Trekking 7 Days

 Travel Insurance

 To be adequately protected in terms of insurance, you will need specialist travel insurance for participation in hazardous activities.
 A travel insurance policy that covers helicopter evacuation, trip cancellation, injury, death, lost baggage, theft, liability, medical treatment, and expenses is strongly recommended.
-Make sure the insurance covers all the activities that you will be undertaking during your stay in Nepal such as trekking and climbing.
-If you are injured and unable to travel, you can ask for a rescue helicopter from a remote area only if you have definite proof you can pay for it.
+Ensure the insurance covers all the activities you will be undertaking during your stay in Nepal, such as trekking and climbing.
+Suppose you are injured and unable to travel.
+In that case, you can ask for a rescue helicopter from a remote area only if you have definite proof that you can pay for it.
 Adventure Club Trek has an agreement in Kathmandu that guarantees payment for helicopter evacuations.
 They pay a cash deposit to the helicopter operator and collect the money from you once you have been rescued.
-Be sure your policy specifically covers mountaineering or alpinism or you may have a difficult time settling a claim.
+Be sure your policy specifically covers mountaineering or alpinism, or you may need help to settle a claim.

-Group Size and Team Composition
+Group Size And Team Composition

 Tipping

-Tipping is not mandatory in Nepal as most services include a service charge.
-However, if you want to express your gratitude, you are free to offer a tip to drivers, and hotel staff among others.
+Tipping is optional in Nepal as most services include a service charge.
+However, if you want to express your gratitude, you can tip drivers and hotel staff.
 People usually welcome such generosity.
-When it comes to tipping your porters or trekking leaders, use your discretion as per the quality of the services.
-Tip money does not form a part of our employees’ wages.
-However, you can use tipping as a way of showing appreciation for excellent service at the end of the trip.
+When tipping your porters or trekking leaders, use your discretion as per the quality of the services.
+Tip money does not form a part of our employees' wages.
+However, you can use tipping to show appreciation for excellent service at the end of the trip.

 • CamSeaton93